camunda/camunda-docs-manual/content/user-guide/process-engine/database/database-configuration.md

 * `jdbcMaxIdleConnections`: The maximum number of idle connections that the connection pool can contain at any given time.
 * `jdbcMaxCheckoutTime`: The amount of time in milliseconds that a connection can be 'checked out' for from the connection pool before it is forcefully returned.
 Default is 20000 (20 seconds).
 * `jdbcMaxWaitTime`: This is a low level setting that gives the pool a chance to print a log status and re-attempt the acquisition of a connection in the case that it takes unusually long (to avoid failing silently forever if the pool is misconfigured).
 Default is 20000 (20 seconds).
 * `jdbcStatementTimeout`: The amount of time in seconds the JDBC driver will wait for a response from the database.
 Default is null which means that there is no timeout.
+This setting is not supported for the H2 database.

 ## Jdbc Batch Processing